Index Glossary Books Museums Exhibits Art Travel Info

 This slide show is available in English, German, or Spanish.

-The Tomb of the Jade Jaguar at Tikal (Burial 196, Structure 5D-73) included the largest pyrite mosaic mirror yet found in all of Mesoamerica, the greatest number of pottery vessels of any Late Classic Maya burial known in the lowlands, and more jade jewelry than any tomb other than that of Pacal's of Palenque or in Temple I of Tikal .
+Burial 196 included the greatest number of pottery vessels of any Late Classic Maya burial known in the lowlands, and more jade jewelry than any tomb other than that of Pacal's of Palenque or in Temple I of Tikal.

 The tomb contained painted wooden bowls, a lidded wooden box of hematite paint, a baroque pearl necklace, two stingray spine bloodletting perforators, an "alabaster" bowl, a wooden vase sheathed in jade mosaic, a complete "diviner's kit" of shaman's utensils, plus at least two complete feline hides--sections of this leather were still stiff.